A Kernel Theory of Modern Data Augmentation: Effects of Augmentation: Invariance and Regularization

-Now, suppose that we augment the dataset using an augmentation kernel $T$.
-That is, for each data point $x_i$, there is a distribution $T(x_i)$ over data points into which $x_i$ can be transformed.
-The new expected objective function becomes:
+Now, suppose that we first augment the dataset using an augmentation kernel $T$.
+Whereas the augmentation kernel in Section~\ref{sec:knn} had a specific form based on the stationary distribution of the proposed Markov process, here we make this more general, simply requiring that for each data point $x_i$, $T(x_i)$ describes the distribution over data points into which $x_i$ can be transformed.
+The new objective function becomes: